 I hate to be the bearer of bad news, but, well…..

 In fact, the whole subject of supplement regulation of horse supplements is pretty muddled.
-The US Federal Food and Drug Administration (FDA) is in charge of regulating human supplements, although they’ve been sort of hamstrung by legislation euphemistically called the Dietary Supplement and Health and Education Act (DSHEA – CLICK HERE to read what an incredible economic boon that has been for supplement makers).
-Within the FDA is the Center for Veterinary Medicine (CVM – if you don’t have initials, you’re not anything in Washington), which regulates animal medicines, medicated feeds, and animal food additives.
+The US Federal Food and Drug Administration (FDA) is in charge of regulating human supplements in the United States, although they’ve been sort of hamstrung by legislation euphemistically called the Dietary Supplement and Health and Education Act (DSHEA – CLICK HERE to read what an incredible economic boon that has been for supplement makers).
+Within the FDA is the Center for Veterinary Medicine (CVM – if you don’t have initials, you’re not anything in Washington, DC), which regulates animal medicines, medicated feeds, and animal food additives.

 The CVM isn’t really much concerned with horse supplements, however, because as long as the stuff that you put into your supplement is generally recognized as safe (GRAS – seriously, the acronyms never stop), and as long as it isn’t meant for food animals, you can throw it in your supplement without much of a worry at all.